swhitehall/swhitehall.github.io/resume.md

 `2020 - 2026`
 __University of the West Indies - Cave Hill Campus__
 MPhil Meteorology
+Topic: The role of the upper ocean in tropical cyclone intensification in the Eastern Caribbean 2025 Postgraduate Student Awardee

 `2012 - 2016`
 __University of the West Indies - Cave Hill Campus__
 Bsc.
 Meteorology with Honours
+Focus Areas: Meteorology and Climatology.
+Research Project: The Influence of ENSO on Daily Rainfall in the Eastern Caribbean